Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Introduction

 are exchangeable for all $n\ge 1$.
 Furthermore, a measure $\mu_n$ on $\cP_n$ is exchangeable if $\mu_n(\{\pi\})=\mu_n(\{\pi^\prime\})$ for all $\pi,\pi^\prime\in\cP_n$ with the same multiset of block sizes.

 Several weaker forms of exchangeability have been studied in the literature, notably Pitman's partial exchangeability \cite{Pit-95} and Gnedin's constrained exchangeability \cite{Gne-06}.
-See Section \ref{partialconstrained}.
-We introduce here a new weak form of exchangeability.
-We first call a measure $\mu$ on a subset $\cS_B\subseteq\cP_B$ of partitions of a finite $B\subset\bN$ \em exchangeable on $\cS_B$ \em if $\mu(\{\pi\})=\mu(\{\pi^\prime\})$ for all $\pi,\pi^\prime\in\cS_B$ with the same multiset of block sizes.
-Now consider the infinite case.
+We introduce here a new weak form of exchangeability and discuss in Section \ref{partialconstrained} how these notions interact.